 2.2.
 Field sampling

 We established a systematic sampling across four nearby summits above 2000 m a.s.l.
 (Fig. 2) where D. langeanus is highly abundant.
 In each summit, we established a central representative plot (3 m radius) where we did a floristic relevé, recording species composition; and buried, at 5 cm deep, a Microlog SP3 datalogger, with hourly records of soil temperature and soil water potential (MicroLog SP3, EMS Brno, Czech Republic; accuracy in temperature measurements: +/- 0.3 °C from -40 °C to 60 °C; water potential measurements with two Delmhorst gypsum sensors measuring range from -0.1 to -15 bars – permanent wilting point; records every hour).
-The recording period for the Microlog SP3 went from June 2021 to November 2023 (raw data available in GitHub repository)two. in 2022 and 2023, i.e. daily main temperatures To measure the spatial microenvironmental gradients we established 20 additional plots (1m2) per each summit: five plots in each cardinal direction with a 10 m separation (cross design, Fig. 2, Jiménez- Alfaro et al. 2024).
+The recording period for the Microlog SP3 went from June 2021 to April 2024 (raw data available in GitHub repository); in June 2022, two extra Microlog SP3 were buried in each summit to cover spatial microclimatic variation in colder and warmer extremes.
+Within each Microlog SP3, the gypsum sensors were only separated by 5 cm, and when checking the data both values were very similar thus, we decided to calculate a mean WP measurement per each Microlog SP3 logger.
+Additionally, to avoid misleading WP measures we focused only on the growing season period in 2022 and 2023, i.e. from April to September, avoiding periods with daily main temperatures below 0 °C. This was done because frozen soil also gives negative WP values as plants suffer a “physiological drought” which is mostly unrelated to plant growth, seed production and germination.
+To measure the spatial microenvironmental gradients we established 20 additional plots (1m2) per each summit: five plots in each cardinal direction with a 10 m separation (cross design, Fig. 2, Jiménez- Alfaro et al. 2024).
 We also sampled species composition in these plots and buried, at 5 cm deep, iButton dataloggers (Thermochron, iButton, Newbury, UK; accuracy: +/- 0.5 °C from -10 °C to +65 °C, resolution: 0.5 °C, records every four hours).
 The recording period for the iButtons went from 12th July 2021 to 29th May 2022 (321 days, raw data available in GitHub repository).
-In total, we collected floristic data from 84 plots and environmental data from 78 plots (one MicroLog SP3 was damaged, and five iButtons could not be recovered).
+In total, we collected floristic data from 84 plots and environmental data from 78 plots (one MicroLog SP3 was damaged the first year, and five iButtons could not be recovered).

 D. langeanus was present in 47 out of 84 plots (Fig. 2).
 In the plots where D. langeanus was present, local community richness ranged from 3 to 14 species (average of 8 species).
 The communities with D. langeanus were dominated by the graminoid hemicryptophytes Festuca summilusitana Franco and Rocha Afonso (Poaceae) and Luzula caespitosa J. Gay ex E. Mey.
 Steud (Juncaceae).
 The most frequent accompanying species were Sedum brevifolium DC, Neoschischkinia truncatula subsp. durieui Boiss. & Reut. ex Willk.
 Valdés & H.Scholz and Armeria duriaei Boiss.